-Mission of Saint Louis University's Women's Studies Program
+Mission of Saint Louis University's Women's and Gender Studies Program

-The mission of the Women's Studies Program at Saint Louis University is to provide an academic environment for faculty and students from departments across the University to explore feminist and gender scholarship.
+The mission of the Women's and Gender Studies Program at Saint Louis University is to provide an academic environment for faculty and students from departments across the University to explore feminist and gender scholarship.

 The Program offers an undergraduate major, an undergraduate minor, a Master of Arts, and a graduate minor in the field of women and gender studies.
 The Program takes leadership in organizing university-wide scholarly discussions of research, pedagogy and course development with a focus on values, ethics and social justice.
 The Program's faculty contribute to the international body of research in women's studies.

 One can trace the subordination of women in cultural practices, scientific doctrines,and classical texts represented in the varied disciplines in the College of Arts and Sciences.
-Women's Studies pursues the intellectual and ethical task of examining this subordination, recovering the voices of those who have struggled against it and fostering the ability of students to think critically about it, while becoming aware of their own worth and dignity.
+Women's and Gender Studies pursues the intellectual and ethical task of examining this subordination, recovering the voices of those who have struggled against it and fostering the ability of students to think critically about it, while becoming aware of their own worth and dignity.

 The Program offers a model for other disciplines, provides for self-criticism and helps promote the University's Mission of striving to transform societies in the spirit of social justice.